marcelpetersen/mobil/_drafts/the-wunder-mobility-summit-2019.md

 - events
 author: _people/pia-benthien.md
 cta_heading: Find Out More About Wunder Events
-cta_text: 'We attend multiple mobility events throughout the year.
+cta_text: 'In addition to WMS, we host Mobility Sessions by Wunder, a series of informal, invite-only meet ups for leaders in the mobility space.
+We also attend multiple mobility events every year.
 Stay up-to-date by checking our website often! '
 cta_link: pages/autotech.md
 title: The Wunder Mobility Summit 2019
 publish_date: 2019-11-28 00:00:00 +0000